Roberta Wohlstetter: Career

+Wohlstetter worked from 1948 to 1965 for the RAND Institute, an American research institute that advises governments in shaping public policy processes, She continued to serve as a consultant to the institute until 2002.

+In 1963, Columbia University awarded her the Bancroft Prize in American History.

+Wohlstetter has taught at the University of Chicago, Barnard College and Howard University and has lectured at many other colleges.
+She was a member of the Council on Foreign Relations, the International Institute for Strategic Studies, the Defense Science Council and the Advisory Council of the National Center for Intelligence Studies.
+She served as a consultant to the Assistant Secretary of Defense for International Security Affairs, and to the General Research Corporation in Santa Barbara, California.
+Wohlstetter was called to advise President John F. Kennedy during the Cuban Missile Crisis.

 Pearl Harbor: Warning and Decision

+As part of her work at the RAND Corporation, she carried out research that was published in 1962 in the book Pearl Harbor: Warning and Decision, a book that discusses the reasons for the US intelligence failures that led to the surprise attack on Pearl Harbor by the Japanese Empire in 1941.

+The research for the book was based on the hearings held in the American Congress following the Japanese attack on Pearl Harbor and published in 1946.
+Her research was also based on the published memoirs of Japanese and American statesmen and military commanders.
+In addition, it was based on interviews of people who participated in the invasion from the US Navy and US Army.

 Her book Pearl Harbor: Warning and Decision attempts to explain the causes of the U.S. intelligence failures that led to Imperial Japan's 1941 surprise attack.
 In the years preceding the attack, U.S. code breakers were routinely reading much of the Japanese military and diplomatic traffic.
 However, a Japanese attack came as both a strategic and a tactical surprise.
 On the strategic level, U.S. intelligence analysts viewed the attack as unlikely because Japan could not expect to win the subsequent war (as it happens, Japanese planners had never completed a thorough strategic assessment.
 They were unwilling to abandon their expansion in east Asia and viewed the attack as the best way to start the inevitable confrontation).
 Furthermore, on several occasions during 1940-41 U.S. forces were put on high alert but no attack came, leading to fatigue.
 Finally, it was believed that the logical place for a Japanese attack would be in the Philippines.
 The book argues, in part, that intelligence failures are to be expected because of the difficulty identifying "signals" from the background "noise" of raw facts, regardless of the quantity of the latter.

 On a tactical level, the attack came as a surprise because warning mechanisms - radar stations and patrol planes - were not deployed, although senior officers came to believe they were.